manuelernesto/subscription-system/README.md

     - BONUS: download de postman file in the docs folder

 ### Installation
-This application is built using maven
+This application is built using maven (make sure the database is up)
 ```sh
 $ cd email-service
 $ mvn spring-boot:run